-According to the Rhode Island instructions;
+According to Rhode Island Instructions for Form RI-1040:

 A Resident is an individual that is domiciled in Rhode Island or an individual that maintains a place of abode in Rhodes Island spending at least 183 days in the state.

 A Nonresident is an individual that does not meet the definition of a resident or part-year resident.